composewell/packcheck/README.md

 --------------------------------------------------
 Commands and flags
 --------------------------------------------------
-cabal-v2                : build using cabal v2-build
-cabal                   : alias for cabal-v2
-stack                   : build using stack hlint                   : run hlint clean                   : remove the .packcheck directory
+cabal                   : build using cabal stack                   : build using stack hlint                   : run hlint clean                   : remove the .packcheck directory